ianvanharten/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my github page

-I'm glad you are here.
-I plan to talk about ...
+I am a coding student just getting started on github.
+I'll be using this space for my coding projects.
+Coming soon!

+Ian Van Harten